mph-/lcapy/doc/expressions.rst

 Lcapy has the following approximation methods:

-- `approximate_exp(method, order, numer_order)` Approximate exponential function with a rational function.
+- `approximate_exp(method, order, numer_order)` approximates exponential function with a rational function.
 If `numer_order` is specified, this is used as the order for the numerator while `order` is used for the order of the denominator; otherwise `order` is used for the order of the numerator and denominator.
 For example,

    >>> exp(-s*'T').approximate_exp(order=2)
     2  2